Taxation of Australian Residents on "Fly In - Fly Out" (FIFO) Assignments

 As an example, based on the above rules it is possible for an Australian resident to work overseas on a cyclical shift of 5 weeks overseas and then 5 weeks in Australia on leave and the whole period can be counted as overseas service (see IT 2015).
 Note that in this case that your income is considered “exempt income” and must still be included in your Australian tax return where it is taken into account in determining your Australian tax rate.

-As you can see, there are quite a number of tax complexities involved in these arrangements and we would strongly recommend a tax briefing before you proceed to work on overseas on a FIFO basis - particularly if you have negatively geared investment properties.
+There are quite a number of tax complexities involved in these arrangements and, even if you are one of the majority unable to claim the benefits of s23AG, we strongly recommend a tax briefing before you contract to work on overseas on a FIFO basis - particularly if you have a negatively geared investment property in Australia.
 Also note that some flexibility is now available to claim tax deductions with respect to personal superannuation contributions which can be useful in certain situations.